 Why Was Arjuna was Chosen For Bhagavadgita Discourse?

-Notes: I have translated the Bhagavadgita twice.
+Notes: I have translated the Bhagavad Gita three times.
 The first one was a loose translation.
-The second one was a word to word translation with a detailed commentary.
-The commentary is however different from what you will find here.
-In this section I will share with you my thoughts about the knowledge, philosophy and wisdom of the Bhagavadgita as I understand it from my perspective.
+The second one was a word-to-word translation in 2013 with detailed commentary.
+The third attempt was made in 2025, rewriting the 2013 commentary entirely.
+The writings in this section are different from the commentary I wrote.
+Here, I intend to share with you, occasionally, my reflections on the knowledge, philosophy, and wisdom of the Bhagavad Gita from a spiritual perspective as a long series.
 Jayaram V

 Arjuna was one of the five Pandavas brothers who, participated in the war, besides the best of the warriors who lived in India at that time.
 In that war everything was put to test.
 A chapter in the history of human civilization was about to close and new chapter and a new era was about to begin, because as we understand from the Bhagavadgita, the war was meant to wipe out evil and restore Dharma, for which a great destruction was required.
 Hence, every warrior of some renown was destined to participate in the great war on the side of either the Pandavas or the Kauravas.